jfdev001/PDEMethods/README.md

     # only for global matrix...
     # i.e., split --> preconditioned solve on subdomain --> construct global?`
     ```
+* Mathew2008 in remark 2.8 indicates the use of indices for the restriction
+matrices and Fainchtein2001 indicates the use of maps for providing
+neighbors to each subdomain.

 ### One Level Algorithms